MunnazzahAslam/typescript-interview-questions/README.md

 ---

 # 21. How to create objects in TypeScript?

+Objects are dictionary-like collections of keys and values.
+The keys have to be unique.
+They are similar to arrays and are also sometimes called associative arrays.
+However, an array uses numbers to index the values, whereas an object allows you to use any other type as the key.

 ---

 # 22. Explain the different variants of the for loop in TypeScript.

 ---
 # 23. Explain the symbol type in TypeScript.
 ---